Stuycs-K/lab11-stuyrim-4-ferraoa-ouj/README.md

 :white_check_mark: Display the results of the attack/special/support inside your border.

 :white_check_mark: Have a special boss class adventurer for when a single opponent is selected.

+:ballot_box_with_check: Has a death message when an adventurer dies

 ## Adventurer Subclasses
 ### Java Jester